DannieBGoode/opensx70/_posts/2019/06/2019-06-07-open-source.md

 Here's my humble take about open source.
 Keep in mind that it's just my opinion.

-These days open-source is too many times a *good vibe*, maybe a marketing strategy, it *looks* good.
+These days open-source is too many times just a *good vibe*, maybe a marketing strategy, it *looks* good.

 For me it is much more: openSX70 has always been an open source project.
 In the beginning I was trying to kick start an elusive collaboration, later I just wanted to share in a "show and tell" sort of way.